lidofinance/lido-otc-seller/README.md

 # Lido OTC seller

-The OTC Seller is used to exchange one asset from the [DAO Treasury](https://mainnet.lido.fi/#/lido-dao/0x3e40d73eb977dc6a537af587d48316fee66e9c8c/) to another asset at market spot price.
+The OTC Seller is used to exchange one asset from the [DAO Treasury](https://mainnet.lido.fi/#/lido-dao/0x3e40d73eb977dc6a537af587d48316fee66e9c8c/) to another asset at market spot price within the defined margin.
 The contract implements this type of exchange through the [CowSwap](https://cow.fi/) platform.

 ## Description